dosanity/stocks-analysis/README.md

 ## Overview of Project

 ### Purpose
-Steve is researching investments of alternative energy production.
-There are many forms of green energy to invest in which includes hydroelectricity, wind energy, geothermal energy, and bio energy.
+Steve is researching investments in alternative energy production.
+There are many forms of green energy to invest in which include hydroelectricity, wind energy, geothermal energy, and bioenergy.
 Steve is seeking assistance so that he can help diversify funds and analyze stocks.
 We examined and interpreted 12 different stock data to see if there are specific factors that could be beneficial to Steve in his research.
 In our analysis, we designed an interactive workbook using Visual Basic for Application (VBA) within Excel to provide the Total Daily Volume and Return on Investment (ROI) of each stock.

 Now Steve wants to expand the dataset to include the entire stock market over the last few years, but it may increase the run time of the VBA script.
 Although our code works well for a dozen stocks, it may not execute as well for thousands of stocks.
 We will refactor the previous code to determine whether refactoring our code successfully will make the VBA script run more efficiently and faster.
 In this analysis, we will be comparing the new execution time with the original VBA code.
-We will use these insights to help best support Steve in his research investments of alternative energy production.
+We will use these insights to help best support Steve in his research investments in alternative energy production.

 ## Results

 ### Stock Performance 2017 - 2018

 There is a major difference in the alternative energy production stocks between the years 2017 and 2018.
 In 2017, almost all stocks had positive returns except for TerraForm Power Inc (TERP) while in 2018, almost all stocks had negative returns except for Enphase Energy Inc (ENPH) and Sunrun Inc (RUN).
-Additionally, many of the Total Daily Volume of the stocks declined between 2017 and 2018.
+Additionally, much of the Total Daily Volumes of the stocks declined between 2017 and 2018.

 ![2017 Return](https://user-images.githubusercontent.com/29410712/180332648-fb5a02c4-8973-4927-a720-6487380f595b.png)

 ![2018 Return](https://user-images.githubusercontent.com/29410712/180332662-e49a5a0a-0c8a-428e-98c0-223e68755c5c.png)

 In our analysis, we only compared two different variables.
-There are many other factors that influence the stock market that were not examined.
-Economic impacts, government interventions, and other unforseen events can impact the stock market.
+There are many other factors that influence the stock market that was not examined.
+Economic impacts, government interventions, and other unforeseen events can impact the stock market.
 We recommend researching other variables before making informed decisions.

 ### Refactoring Code